 In this course, you have learned how to conduct and evaluate research.
 In the process, you have refined your ability to think critically, logically, and creatively.
 Furthermore, you have demonstrated the ability to plan and complete projects.
 In short, you now possess some highly marketable skills.

-One of the skills you have refined is the ability to ask concise and cogent questions.
+One of the skills you have refined is the ability to ask good questions.
 Not only have you formulated your own research questions, but you have also learned how to question research findings.

 Your mastery of the art of question-asking (often called critical thinking) will be respected by researchers and non-researchers alike.
 On a superficial level, this skill will help you because people frequently will judge you based on the kinds of questions you ask.
 From your questions, people will decide how educated, informed, and intelligent you are.
 The key to impressing interviewers is often not what you know, nor who you know, but what you ask.

 On a deeper level (and the reason job interviewers like applicants who ask good questions), the ability to question is vital to job success.
 When people make disastrous decisions, its usually because they failed to ask the right questions.
 Because critical thinking is so vital to success, entrance exams for medical, law, business, and graduate schools incorporate tests of critical thinking.